cedar-policy/rfcs/text/0035-schema-applies-to-unspecified.md

 ## Detailed design

-This RFC will requires updating the schema parser.
+This RFC requires updating the schema parser.
 It requires no changes to the validator itself.

 ## Drawbacks